42mcmaster/pythonFirstPrograms/python03/python03cTasks.md

-# Lesson 3c Tasks: String Traversal and Formatting Practice
+# Lesson 3c Tasks: String Traversal and More Practice

 ## Setup
 Complete these tasks in IDLE or VS Code.
 Test with various inputs!